goatstone/Rumi/README.md

 - **Certification:** Optional fair trade or sustainability certifications.
 - **Visual Proof:** Images or 3D scans of the mounted and cut stones and minerals.

-This ensures buyers appreciate both the stones and minerals’ provenance and the artistry of their mount and cut.
+This ensures buyers appreciate both the stones or minerals’ provenance and the artistry of their mount and cut.

 ## ♻️ Lifecycle
-1. **Genesis**: Rumi NFT minted.
+1. **Minting**: Rumi NFT minted.
-   - **NFT Minting**: A single Rumi stone or mineral (or mounted stone, mineral) NFT is created using Hedera Token Service (HTS).
+   - **NFT Minting**: A single Rumi stone or mineral NFT is created using Hedera Token Service (HTS).
-   - **Metadata Anchoring**: The NFT embeds provenance details (Concession ID, REINFO, Vendor RUC) tied directly to the stones and minerals.
+   - **Metadata Anchoring**: The NFT embeds provenance details (Concession ID, REINFO, Vendor RUC) tied directly to the stone or mineral.

-     - **Concession ID (INGEMMET)**: Unique identifier of the mining concession where the stones and minerals were legally extracted.
+     - **Concession ID (INGEMMET)**: Unique identifier of the mining concession where the stone or mineral was legally extracted.
 Establishes the origin and legality of extraction under Peruvian law.
      - **REINFO ID**: Registration number in the national registry of formalized artisanal miners.
 Confirms that the mine and miner are recognized and compliant with formalization requirements.
-     - **Vendor RUC (SUNAT)**: Tax ID of the company or store selling the stones and minerals.
+     - **Vendor RUC (SUNAT)**: Tax ID of the company or store selling the stone or mineral.
 Provides commercial legitimacy by linking the seller to Peru’s tax authority.

    - **Consensus Notarization**: The minting event is notarized on Hedera Consensus Service (HCS), establishing immutable proof of origin.
-   - **Compliance Foundation**: This Genesis record forms the verifiable digital identity of the stones and minerals, enabling traceability across later lifecycle events.
+   - **Compliance Foundation**: This minting record forms the verifiable digital identity of the stone or mineral, enabling traceability across later lifecycle events.

 2. **Mounting, Cutting Event**: Artisan RNA and mount type recorded, Hedera Consensus Service (HCS) notarization created.
 3. **Sales Event**: Royalties routed to artisan and treasury accounts.
 Hedera Consensus Service (HCS) notarization created.
-4. **Export Event**: The stones or minerals NFT is linked to its VUCE COD and HS Code, with compliance proof securely anchored through Hedera Consensus Service (HCS) notarization.
+4. **Export Event**: The stone or mineral NFT is linked to its VUCE COD and HS Code, with compliance proof securely anchored through Hedera Consensus Service (HCS) notarization.

 ## 🌟 Future Vision